The entrance to the McMichael Canadian Art Collection.

 Two men sit on the steps in front of the AGO

-4. Art Gallery of Ontario
+Art Gallery of Ontario

-Formerly the Art Gallery of Toronto, this is the site of the first ever exhibit as a Group in 1920.
+Formerly the Art Gallery of Toronto, this is the site of the first-ever exhibit as a Group in 1920.
 The Canadian Collection features numerous works of art the Group of Seven created while exploring Toronto and beyond.
 Find unique Group of Seven gifts, books and souvenirs in the gift shop.

 Location: 317 Dundas Street West, Toronto

-Connect to the canvas: explore approximately 300 works by the Group of Seven and Tom Thomson in the permanent Thomson Collection.
+Explore approximately 300 works by the Group of Seven and Tom Thomson in the permanent Thomson Collection.

-5. Ontario College of Art & Design University
+Ontario College of Art & Design University

-Most of the Group of Seven members were students, instructor or staff when this university was known as the Ontario College of Art.
+Most of the Group of Seven members were students, instructors or staff when this university was known as the Ontario College of Art.
 Today, the modernist addition to the original historic building is called the A.J.
 Casson Wing.

 Location: 100 McCaul Street, Toronto